Monday, December 29, 2014

 -----------So I did sit and eat.

-*This is the second Kingdom Poets post about George Herbert: first post third post.
-You can also find a George Herbert poem that grew out of Isaiah 55 at: The 55 Project
+*This is the second Kingdom Poets post about George Herbert: first post, third post, fourth post.
+You can also find a George Herbert poem that grew out of Isaiah 55 at: The 55 Project.

 Entry written by D.S.
 Martin.
 His new poetry collection, Conspiracy of Light: Poems Inspired by the Legacy of C.S.
 Lewis, is available from Wipf & Stock as is his earlier award-winning collection, Poiema.